-In recent decades, our political leaders have seemed to display great strengths that are accompanied by serious flaws.
-(Notable examples are Richard Nixon, Bill Clinton and George W. Bush.)
+In recent decades, our political leaders

+have seemed to display great strengths that are accompanied by serious flaws.
 Whether private- and public-sector leaders really differ from elected leaders, or whether there is just more intense public scrutiny placed on elected political leaders, is the subject of a good deal more research.